Set up your EOP service

 Follow the steps to add the applicable DNS records to your DNS-hosting provider in order to verify domain ownership.

 Create connectors in the Exchange admin center (EAC) that enable mail flow between EOP and your on-premises mail servers.
 For detailed instructions, see Set up connectors to route mail between Office 365 and your own email servers.

 Use the Remote Connectivity Analyzer to run a test that checks mail flow between the service and your environment.
-For more information, see the “Use the Remote Connectivity Analyzer to test email delivery” section in Test mail flow with the Remote Connectivity Analyzer.
+For more information, see the “Use the Remote Connectivity Analyzer to test email delivery” section in Test mail flow by validating your Office 365 connectors.